DimitrovViktor/Text-Encryptor/README.md

 - Text Encryption through unique word combinations, e.g. "word1,word2" (encryption keys)
 - Different alphabets for encrypted text mixed into one message with salt (e.g. Cyrillic, Arabic)
+- salt at the start and end of encrypted text baseed on password
 - Text Decryption
 - UI